redgeneLauren/HTMLcourse-sample/Content/Headings and Paragraphs/HeadingsAndParagraphs.q.md

 - 5

-/// type=SS, answer=[3]

-What color is applied to the second subheading in the code above?

-- Purple

-- Blue

-- Red

-- Yellow

-- Orange

 /// type=SS, answer=[2]

-Which element appears to be the largest text?
+Which element appears to have the largest text?

 - `<title>Using Headings</title>`